Surgery Faculty

 Dr Mustafa Musajee

-Dr Mustafa Musajee is a Senior Instructor, Department of Surgery at Aga Khan University Medical College, East Africa.
+Dr Mustafa Musajee is a Full-Time Faculty, Department of Surgery, Aga Khan University Medical College, East Africa.
 He is a vascular and endovascular Surgeon with extensive training and experience.
 He earned his MBChB from the University of Nairobi in 2003, followed by an MMEd in Surgery from the same institution in 2013.
 He attained Fellowship of the Royal College of Surgeons in Vascular Surgery (FRCS) in 2021.

 Dr Musajee specialized training includes a Lower Limb Fellowship at Guy's and St Thomas' NHS Trust/King's College London (2020-2021) and a Renal Access Fellowship at Brighton and Sussex University Hospital (2021).
 Additionally, he served as an International Surgical Training Fellow at the Royal College of Surgeons, England, from 2017 to 2019.